Q. Do I have to pay

 Q. What is the Standard Mileage Rate for my business vehicle this year?

-A. 2017 53.5 cents business miles, 17 cents medical and moving miles and still 14 cents charitable miles.
+A. 2021 has been reduced to 56 cents.
+Medical and moving miles still 18 cents and still 14 cents charitable miles.

 Q. When do I have to make my IRA contribution?